carbonXIII/xTrainer/README.md

 make install
 ```

-This will generate the build artifcats at the specified CMake install prefix.
+This will generate the build artifacts at the specified CMake install prefix.

 ## Usage
 See the sample program(s) for basic library usage.